Incident Command System (ICS)

 Finance/Administration Section Track, analyze, and estimate costs; identify cost-saving actions

-14 main features of ICS
+14 Main Features of ICS

-Common terminology Common terms around functions/functional units, resources, and facilities
+Common Terminology Common terms around functions/functional units, resources, and facilities

 Modular Organization The structure expands based on the size, complexity, and hazards of the disaster